todogroup/ospology/ospo-book/content/en/01-chapter.md

 <img width="908" alt="img2" src="https://user-images.githubusercontent.com/43671777/224132683-6a2abdff-c846-4db3-b642-c2e32b5734fb.png">

-## Real-word Scenarios and Recommendations
+## Recommendations

 `💡 Recommendations`

-In this section, you will find a series of scenarios that are encountered in open source management across organizations.
+In this section, you will find a series of real-world scenarios that are encountered in open source management across organizations.
 For each scenario, you can find recommendations from real-world experiences from open source professionals.

 ### Scenario #1